WilsonJhub/reading-notes/README.md

 #### Thoughts for Success
 - Remember, there are no losses.
 Only ***LESSONS***!
-- Taking mental breaks!
-It's ok rest!
 - Reward yourself after accomplishing any goal.
 - Life is like a Sine wave.
 There are ups and there are downs.
-If you are on the down wave, perservere.
+If you are on the down wave, *perservere*.
 Nature has a way of rewarding those with patience.
+- Be like a tree and grow as high as you can!